 SILEX FILMS is currently producing two major international 2D animated series: Brazen, a 30×3’30’’ adaptation of Pénélope Bagieu’s international bestseller (ed.
 Gallimard & Macmillan, 2016-2018) with French public national TV broadcaster France Télévisions.
 And Romanticism, The Adventurers of Art (prequel to The Adventurers of Modern Art) with ARTE channel, 4×52’ portraying the 19th century Parisian Art and literary scene, directed by Amélie Harrault.

-SILEX FILMS also produces art films by contemporary artists: C.H.Z by Philippe Parreno, presented in 2012 at the Beyeler Fondation in Switzerland and in 2013 at the Palais de Tokyo in Paris ; GROSSE FATIGUE, by Camille Henrot, won the Silver Lion at the 2013 Venice Biennale and was purchased by the most prestigious contemporary art museums in the world.
+SILEX FILMS also produces art films by contemporary artists: C.H.Z by Philippe Parreno, presented in 2012 at the Beyeler Fondation in Switzerland and in 2013 at the Palais de Tokyo in Paris ; Grosse Fatigue, by Camille Henrot, won the Silver Lion at the 2013 Venice Biennale and was purchased by the most prestigious contemporary art museums in the world.

 Alumni of the Tisch School of the Arts/ New York University, Judith Nora started her career in New York at MIRAMAX FILMS.
 In 2004, she produced the documentary Torn Skin (La Peau Trouée) by Julien Samani.
-From 2005 to 2009, she ran the production department at AD VITAM where she produces “Sangre” by Mexican director Amat Escalante (Fipresci Prize 2005 / Cannes Film Festival), “To Die Like a Man” by Portuguese director João Pedro Rodrigues (Un Certain Regard 2009 / Cannes Film Festival), “Plein Sud” by French director Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.
+From 2005 to 2009, she ran the production department at AD VITAM where she produced Sangre by Mexican director Amat Escalante (Fipresci prize, Cannes Film Festival 2008), To Die Like a Man by Portuguese director Joao Pedro Rodrigues (Un Certain Regard, Cannes Film Festival 2009), Plein Sud by Sébastien Lifshitz (Berlinale 2009) and An American journey, in Robert Frank’s footsteps by Philippe Séclier, released in 2009 in the USA.